davidysoards/news-api-react/README.md

 ## Sass & CSS Modules

 I used CSS Modules along with SCSS to scope the styles for each component in the UI to only that component.
-Globally there I'm also using Normalize.css along with some custom resets and styles.
+Globally I'm also using Normalize.css along with some custom resets and styles.

 ## Parcel